ethereum/EIPs/EIPS/eip-X.md

 although Joël Alwen (Wickr, "The Bit-Security of Cryptographic Primitives", 2017) claims that it is only considered secure for the next 2-3 decades.

 ##### Quantum
-Breaking 256-bit elliptic curve encryption is expected[11] to require 2,330 qubits, although with current fault-tolerant regime, it is expected[12] that 13 * 10^6 physical qubits would be required to break 256-bit elliptic curve encryption within one day.
+Breaking 256-bit elliptic curve encryption is expected[12] to require 2,330 qubits, although with current fault-tolerant regime, it is expected[13] that 13 * 10^6 physical qubits would be required to break 256-bit elliptic curve encryption within one day.

 ### Choosing the puzzle
 The following are other options that were considered as the puzzle to be used along with the reasoning for not using them.

+#### Order-finding

+where given a positive integer _n_ and an integer _a_ coprime to _n_, the objective is to find the smallest positive integer _k_ such that _a_ ^ _k_ = 1 (mod _n_).

+Order-finding can be reduced[10] to factoring, and vice-versa.
+Since it is cheaper to verify an order-finding solution than a factorization solution, the puzzle is generated by first generating hard-to-factor numbers with high probability as a modulus and then generating a random number coprime to that modulus.

+- need to generate hard to factor modulus
+- cost estimation (deploy)
+- cost estimation (solve) (Cleve[9])

+To simulate expected gas costs -- given a random 3071-bit base and a random 3072-bit modulus, 196 random solutions of byte size equal to its iteration were sent to the contract.
+The gas cost for all of these simulations never exceeded 44,305 gas.
+Therefore, we expect a minimum bounty covering a cost of 50,000 gas in even extreme gas markets (e.g. 1000 Gwei / gas) to reliably cover the cost for a solver to provide a solution.

 #### Sign a message given a public key
 Given a random public key, the solver would need to sign a message, which the contract would verify to have been